sajana-012/h5-Uryyb-Greb-/README.md

 d) Encrypt and decrypt with PGP

-I made a PGP key pair: one private key I keep secret and one public key I can share.
+I made a PGP key pair, one private key I keep secret and one public key I can share.
 I shared my public key with a friend and also imported my friend’s key.
 I encrypted a message for my friend and could also decrypt the message they sent me.
 I also signed a message so the other person knows it was really me.

 m) Another tool

 I also tried another encryption tool called age.
-It was simple: I made a key, encrypted a file, and decrypted it back.
+It was simple.
+I made a key, encrypted a file, and decrypted it back.
 It works for files, but it doesn’t have as many features as PGP.

 n) Encrypted email